nise/vi-logger/readme.md

 **Roadmap**
+* bug at clickstream computation
+* detect local or remote execution for loading the video
 * register if tab is active
 * register if tab gets closed
 * Compute combinations of the logging appraoches.